planetmaker/ryzom-maps/README.txt

 #4 Changelog

+21.01.2022	Under Spring: Major rework
+		Wastelands: Fixes to the boundaries in Land of Continuity.
+Added wood partially Tryker, Kitins' Lair: Added compass
+22.11.2021	Zorai: 'grosser Brocken' was missing from impassable areas 19.10.2021	Zorai: Fix walkable terrain near Min-Cho
+		Zorai: Add compass and scale indicators
+15.09.2021	Matis: Heretic's Hovel obstacle map greatly improved 24.08.2021	Wasteland: Minor fixes to boundary in Land of Continuity and Forbidden Depths; Villages
+		Lands of Umbra: Fixes and additions to obstacles in Trench of Trial and Gate of Obscurity Lands of Umbra: Teleporter, Portals, Villages and Bandits
-04.08.2021	Update readme with map status, description and contact info 01.08.2021	Wasteland: Fixes to boundary and obstacles in Forbidden Depths.
+		Zorai: Villages, Bandits completed.
+Small additions to obstacles.
+Goo damage markers 04.08.2021	Update readme with map status, description and contact info 01.08.2021	Wasteland: Fixes to boundary and obstacles in Forbidden Depths.
 Kami portal added.
 		Under Springs: Fixes to boundary and obstacles.